mlpack/mlpack/doc/user/bindings/cli.md

         [--verbose] [--version] [--width 8]
 ```

 A utility for printing descriptive statistics about a dataset.
 This prints a number of details about a dataset in a tabular format.
-[Detailed documentation](#preprocess_describe_detailed-documentation)
+[Detailed documentation](#preprocess_describe_detailed-documentation).